toptensoftware/moe-js/readme.md

 ### Use The `model.` Variable To Access Passed Data

 This is probably the biggest impact on existing templates.
-Unlike Handlebars which automatically maps referenced variables to the current scope, Moe.JS doesn't provide this - primarily because under the covers this is straight JavaScript code.
+Unlike Handlebars which automatically maps referenced variables to the current scope, Moe-js doesn't provide this - primarily because under the covers this is straight JavaScript code.

 While this is inconvenient for porting templates, it does make the templates more explicit,